camdoherty/PS-sysmon-html/README.md

 ## Output File

 The script generates an HTML file with a table that includes all the system parameters and their respective values.
 The output file name and path can be modified in the script.
-The default output file is `C:\Temp\SystemReport.html`.
+The default output file is `C:\temp\PS-sysmon-html.html`.

 ## How to Run

+*Powershell Execution Policy must be set to allow scripts to run*

 To run the script, open a powershell window and navigate to the folder where the script is located.
 Then, run the following command: